Complete your work placement in Fiji!

 - Nadi offers a wide range of places to eat and drink, no matter your tastes or budget.
 You’ll find a mix of traditional Fijian, Indian, Chinese and Western dishes, and a vast array of affordable eateries downtown.

-Please note: Open Colleges requires a minimum of 12 successful applicants for the project to go ahead.
+Please note: Open Colleges requires a minimum of 15 and a maximum of 18 successful applicants for the project to go ahead.
 Applicants’ places are not secured until they have received confirmation of the outcome of their Expression of Interest submissions.
 If maximum spots are filled, students may be asked to postpone application to the next available intake date, if there is one.
 Program is subject to change at any time and may be discontinued for future intakes.
 Eligibility criteria applies – please download Expression of Interest form for more information.